ankumar/architecture/README.md

 ## Non-Funtional

-Organizational boundaries are getting blurred between "Public" & "Private", especially with the migration of workloads to Public Cloud
+Organizational boundaries are getting blurred between "Public" & "Private", especially with the migration of workloads to Public Cloud & "Edge"

 * [DevOps, Observability, and the need to tear down organizational boundaries](https://medium.com/lightstephq/devops-observability-and-the-need-to-tear-down-organizational-boundaries-f5d25755ff3a)